StrikeVaults/FalconOne/README.md

 ## 6. Usage

-Once deployed, wait for the target to interact with the landing page functions.
+Once deployed, wait for the target to interact with the landing page functions such as buttons, links, images and popups.
-Once the Target interacts with the Landing page functions, locations should be stored in info.txt and other information in log.txt
+Once the Target interacts with the Landing page function(s), location(s) should be stored in info.txt and other information in log.txt.

 ## 7. Cummnity